Internal radiotherapy safety

 This page tells you about the safety procedures you need to follow when you have internal radiotherapy.
 There is information about

-You usually have an appointment in the radiotherapy unit or ward a few days before your internal radiotherapy treatment.
+You usually have an appointment in the radiotherapy unit or ward, or the nuclear medicine department, a few days before your internal radiotherapy treatment.
 The staff will explain the treatment to you.
-You can also ask the nurses and medical staff any questions that you have.
+You can also ask the nurses, medical staff, or nuclear medicine practitioners any questions that you have.
 It may help to make a list of your questions so that you don't forget something important.
 Or you can print out the questions for your doctor and add your own questions to the list.

 If you have a radioactive implant in your body, areas close to the implant get a high dose of radiation.
 But further away from the implant, the levels of radiation are low.
 The implant is put close to the tumour, or into the area where a tumour has been removed, so it gets a high dose of radiation.
 The rest of the body gets a much lower dose and it is normally not enough to harm you.

-If you have a radioactive liquid, such as iodine, your body gives out a low amount of radiation for a few days.
+If you have a radioactive liquid, such as iodine, your urine, sweat or poo (faeces) give out a low amount of radiation for a few days.
 The radiation levels gradually fall as the radioactivity breaks down.

 When you are admitted to the ward the nurses and physicists will go over the radiation safety procedures with you.
 They include the following